 -Bundle up with lots of layers for Fall and Winter sessions.
 These cold weather accessories make for outstanding looks and are easily interchangeable to create versatility!

-So now you have all the tools you need to create the perfect outfits for your engagement session.
+So now you have all the tools you need to plan the perfect wardrobe for your engagement session.
 Be sure to plan ahead and put your own personalities into it!
-If you want to wear Hogwarts robes and have an epic wizarding battle for your engagement, we’ll rock that out too!